 The ballot shall be prepared by direction of the president-elect with assistance of headquarters office personnel.
 A person already holding an office by election or interim appointment may not be declared nominated for that same position.
 A person with an unexpired term on the board of directors may be nominated or appointed to a second position which also confers membership on the board of directors, but must resign one of the two positions if elected or appointed.

 The ballots shall be made available to members online in sufficient time to conclude the election at least four weeks prior to the annual meeting.
+There shall be no indication of the source of the nominations.
 At the close of the election the ballots will be counted and certified by the president-elect and two other members of the Society appointed by the president.
 The names of those elected will be promptly transmitted to the president, who shall announce them no later than the annual meeting.

 Tie votes in the election are to be resolved by a vote of the board of directors.